 - Skin problems like acne or rashes

-Your doctor may recommend some of these options to relieve you from the side effects of statin.
+Your doctor may recommend some of these options to relieve you from the side effects of statins, including neurological side effects of statins.
 But before trying them, opt to visit your doctor and discuss these options with him/her.

 It is hard to pinpoint if the cause of your muscle problems or other conditions is due to statin or just part of the process of aging.
 Your doctor may ask you to take a break from statin to determine if your concerns are because of statin or something else.